wttocs/BE-NC-News/README.md

 The package.json file contains the below script

 ```
 "seed": "node ./db/seeds/run-seed.js"
 ```

 You can run this script by entering the following command which will initialise and seed the database

 ```
 npm run setup-dbs
 npm run seed
 ```

 VIEW DEV DATABASE

-The package.json file contains the below script
+The package.json file contains the following script:

 ```
  "view-dev-db": "psql -f ./view-dev-db.sql > dev-db.txt"